grace-notes/website/contents/topics/mystery.md

 ---
-title: Mystery
+title: "Mystery Doctrines"
-display_title: Mystery Doctrines
+pdf: "mystery.pdf"
-description: The word "mystery" in the New Testament refers to the doctrine which is specific for the Church Age.
-It is called "the mystery" because there things were never revealed in Old Testament times.
+description: "The word \"mystery\" in the New Testament refers to the doctrine which is specific for the Church Age.
+It is called \"the mystery\" because there things were never revealed in Old Testament times."
 template: lesson.jade
 ---